Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Learnability and Expressiveness

-Let $\{z_i, \tilde{y}_i\}_{i=1}^N$ be the labelled dataset obtained by clustering the representation (e.g., with $K$-means).
-We define the learnability of the representation as the learning speed of a KNN classifier with this labelled dataset.
-To formalize this, we use a prequential approach \citep{dawid1984present}.
-Let $\hat{y}_{i} = KNN(z_i | \{z_{k<i}, \tilde{y}_{k<i}\})$ denote the prediction of the $i$-th label after seeing the pairs $(z_{k}, \tilde{y}_{k})$ for $k <i$.
-Learnability is defined as the online learning accuracy of our KNN classifier:
+\paragraph{Cluster Learnability (CL)} Let $\{z_i, \tilde{y}_i\}_{i=1}^N$ be the labelled dataset obtained by clustering the representation (e.g., with $K$-means).
+We define the {\it learnability} of the representation as the performance of a classifier on this labelled dataset.
+For practical purpose, we choose KNN classifier due to its efficiency.
+We re-use the dataset split to assess the performance of a KNN classifier on this labelled dataset.
+Let $\hat{y} = KNN(z; \{z^{train}, \tilde{y}^{train}\})$ be the prediction of $z$ after seeing the training data.
+Learnability is defined as:

-In order to scale to large datasets, we choose to chunk our dataset and average the chunk accuracies.
-This metric can be connected to the prequential codelength of the cluster assignment dataset where the conditional model is a formed by a KNN classifier.
-We elaborate on this connetion in Appendix~\ref{sec:preqcl}.